Escaped Chasm: Development and release

-Escaped Chasm was developed by illustrator and animator Temmie Chang, known for being the lead artist of Toby Fox's Undertale (2015) and Deltarune (2018).
-It serves as a test project and Chang's first attempt at using the RPG Maker MV engine.
+Escaped Chasm was developed by illustrator and animator Temmie Chang, known for being the lead artist of Toby Fox's Undertale (2015) and the episodic title Deltarune, which as of 2019 only had its first chapter released.
+Escaped Chasm serves as a test project and Chang's first attempt at using the RPG Maker MV engine.
 Chang worked on art and animation while Fox composed the soundtrack for the game.
 Chang also had contributors help with additional music and sound design, with James Roach providing the supporting music.
 Her initial goal was to form a storyline and practice game development to create better projects in the future.
 Escaped Chasm was released on April 2, 2019, as freeware on Itch.io.
-On July 10, 2020, Chang released Dweller's Empty Path, an RPG Maker game that takes place within Escaped Chasms universe; Toby Fox again helped to compose the music, joined by Japanese composer Camellia.

 Reception

-Multiple reviewers praised Escaped Chasm for its animation, visuals, music, and themes.
+Escaped Chasm was praised for its animation, visuals, music, and themes.
 Fraser Brown of PC Gamer called the game "brief but striking" and described the visuals as "lonely and occasionally unsettling".
 Rock Paper Shotguns Dominic Tarason described it as heartfelt and liked the juxtaposition of red and blue color schemes in one of the game's cutscenes.
 Tarason said that it made the story feel "too real and oppressive" and contrasted it with the in-game pixel art.
 Reviewers commended Fox's music and compared the game to Undertale from its similar themes and dialogue.

+Sequel

+On July 10, 2020, Chang released Dweller's Empty Path, an RPG Maker game that takes place within Escaped Chasms universe; Fox and Japanese musician Camellia composed the soundtrack.